aishwaryamishra/robustest_documentation_source/projecttypes.rst

 1. Select a device for testing
 2. Select a browser on which you would like to open the WebApp
    - you will be provided a list of browsers to choose from.
 These are browsers that are available on the selected device
-3. Once your selections are completed, the Mobile WebApp will be launched on the browsr you selected on the device.
+3. Once your selections are completed, the Mobile WebApp will be launched on the browser you selected on the device.
 You may now commence with your testing.

 **4. Device Only Project**